tjkandala/baahuDocs/docs/performance.md

 ![rendering opts](/img/rendering-opts.svg)

 [0] I'm a hypocrite.
-I don't have any solid numbers for "global events in baahu vs. other frameworks," mostly because I haven't thought of any good apples-to-apples comparisons.
-Also, there is the major confounding variable of performance of the DOM manipulation layer (baahu vs. react-redux would test react more than redux).
+I don't have any solid numbers for "global events in Baahu vs. other frameworks," mostly because I haven't thought of any good apples-to-apples comparisons.
+Also, there is the major confounding variable of performance of the DOM manipulation layer (Baahu vs. react-redux would test react more than redux).
 In this case, we can rely on our intuition that "doing less work is good"; a component will only rerender if it reacted to an event!

 ## Lower-Level Internal Optimizations